20 Tactics For Magento Speed Optimization & Speed Up Magento 2 Websites

 Utilizing SSD

-Hence, it’s suggested to hire a professional system administrator to optimize your server setup.
+It is highly advisable to hire a professional system administrator to optimize your server setup.
 Ask him to check whether you run the latest OS release with all the latest packages or not.
-A simple Nginx or apache upgrade will be able to make a huge difference in speed.
+A simple Nginx or Apache upgrade will be able to make a huge difference in speed.

 Eliminating Unnecessary/ Low-quality Magento Extensions